ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Whether it has spread to the lymph nodes and/or other parts of the body.

 There are 5 stages for NSCLC: stage 0 (zero) and stages I through IV (1 through 4).
 One way to determine the staging of NSCLC is to find out whether the cancer can be completely removed by a surgeon.
-To completely remove the lung cancer, the surgeon must remove the cancer, along with the surrounding, healthy lung tissue.
+To completely remove the lung cancer, the surgeon must remove the cancer, along with the surrounding, healthy lung tissue and often nearby lymph nodes.
 Learn more about treatment options for NSCLC.

-This is called in situ disease, meaning the cancer is “in place” and has not grown into nearby tissues and spread outside the lung.
+This is called in situ disease, meaning the cancer is “in place” and has not grown into nearby normal lung tissues or spread outside the lung.

 Stage IA tumors are 3 centimeters (cm) or less in size.
 Stage IA tumors may be further divided into IA1, IA2, or IA3 based on the size of the tumor.